 EGSC is committed to campus safety and security.
 At the College, locks, landscaping and outdoor lighting are designed for safety and security.
-Sidewalks and building entrances are illuminated and are designed to provide well-traveled, lighted routes from parking areas to the facility.
+Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
+Sidewalks and building entrances are illuminated to provide well-traveled, lighted routes from parking areas to buildings and from building to building.